jandileep/headful-scrapping/README_integrated_crawler.md

-# Integrated Web Crawler with Image Extraction
+# Integrated Web Crawler with Image and Video Extraction

-This tool combines the functionality of `advanced_crawler.py` and `adv_extract_image.py` to create a comprehensive web scraping system that crawls websites recursively, extracts content, links, and images, and saves them in an organized directory structure.
+This tool combines the functionality of `advanced_crawler.py` and `adv_extract_image.py` to create a comprehensive web scraping system that crawls websites recursively, extracts content, links, images, and videos, and saves them in an organized directory structure.

 ## Features